GeunhwaJeong/haneul-new/crates/haneul-sdk/README.md

 This crate provides the Haneul Rust SDK, containing APIs to interact with the Haneul network.
+Auto-generated documentation for this crate is [here](https://haneullabs.github.io/haneul/haneul_sdk/index.html).

 ## Getting started